Are essential oils safe for babies? Well, this answer requires a complicated answer.

 The 2nd essential oil safety tip is to use them sparingly.

-While the trend is to whip out an essential oil for every little thing, they are not remedies for everything.
+While the trend is to whip out an essential oil for every little thing, they are not remedies for everything — especially for baby-related health and hygiene.

 Using essential oils should be a measure of last resort.
 Whenever there are gentler alternatives, use those.